NTHU-CS50-2020/week8/107062104/Readme.md

-Drag pong into LOVE.exe to run
+Drag each folder into LOVE.exe to run